vitas9313-sketch/vitas9313-sketch/README.md

 # Hi, I'm Yu-Ci Huang!

 ## About Me
-📖 MBA candidate @ National Sun Yat-sen University | 2.5 yrs as Project Specialist in the tech industry
+📖 MBA candidate @ National Sun Yat-sen University | 2.5 yrs as Project Management Specialist in the tech industry
 💡 Passionate about data-driven business strategy and financial analytics
 🛠 Skilled in R, Python, customer & marketing analytics
 🚀 Exploring M&A strategy, financial transformation, and advanced analytics